 There are currently ten Ministries in St. Luke’s organizational structure.

-Hospitality - Supporting our social activities such as coffee hours, special events and catering.
+Supporting our social activities which promote fellowship, such as coffee hours, special events and catering.

 Coordinating responsible management of local and global resources, Stewardship organizes fundraising activities and initiatives in support of our programs and ministries.